M-Quadrat-IT-Consult/YeaBook/README.md

 - When filling out the form, choose an existing group from the dropdown or pick *Other (custom)…* to supply a new group name without leaving the page.

+### Database schema

+On startup the app checks the SQLite schema version and applies non-destructive migrations (e.g. adding new columns like `company`) if needed.
+The result is logged (`Database schema is up to date` / `Database schema upgraded from vX to vY`) so you can see it in container logs.

 ### Phone number validation

 Office, mobile, and other number fields accept only `+` and digits (`0–9`).
 Invalid inputs are blocked both in the browser UI and server-side, ensuring the exported XML stays compatible with Yealink’s expectations.